grjan7/jstats/README.md

 # jstats
-A library of statitical functions in JavaScript
+A library of statistical functions in JavaScript